Last Updated on

 Lebron James is no doubt the king of modern basketball, so it’s only fitting this shoe would be a king among peasants as well.
 The design alone is streets ahead of the competition.
 With Flywire cables around your heel, and a low profile cushion helps keep you flexible and your arch comfortable.

 The one thing we can say about this shoe, is that you’re paying for the name.
 While the quality is indisputably high, you’re still paying a premium for a premium shoe.

 Launching it’s way onto our best basketball shoe list is The Curry 2.5 from Under Armour.
 The one thing you can be sure this shoe will bring you is ankle support, something very near and dear to Steph Curry himself.

 The shoe is made completely of synthetic materials, with an upper that wraps tightly around the ankle to provide support.
 The heel is designed with intense shock absorbing material.

 Nike has mastered shoes for all sorts of athletic purposes, and the basketball shoe is no exception.
-The Hyperdunk shoe has been made to provide support and speed to players. and the 2018 upgrade is no different.
+The Hyperdunk shoe has been made to provide support and speed to players. and the new model is no different.
 This is an ideal shoe for centers and power forwards.

 The flywire material provides flexibility and support through the top of the foot.
 The high-top design adds necessary support and comfort but keep in mind that have a narrow design so order sizes accordingly.
 It’s also available in Nike’s Flyknit style, which takes comfort to an extreme.